 Why do au pairs participate in the program?

 The Au Pair USA program allows au pairs to provide childcare to host families while earning money and participating in a true cultural exchange experience.
 Our au pairs are excited to travel to the U.S., improve their English and experience American culture.

-InterExchange arranges and pays for au pairs to travel from their home country to New York City to take part in the Au Pair USA Orientation and Training Program.
-InterExchange will then arrange the domestic travel from New York for au pairs who are not being picked up directly from the Orientation and Training Program location.
-See Domestic Travel Service for destinations and fees.
+Au Pair USA arranges and pays for au pairs to travel from their home country to your local community.
 Families who match with an au pair who is already in the U.S. are responsible for arranging and paying for the au pair’s travel to their home.
-Upon successful completion of the au pair’s program, InterExchange will coordinate the au pair’s travel home.
+Upon successful completion of the au pair’s program, Au Pair USA will coordinate the au pair’s return travel.

 All au pairs come to the U.S. on the J-1 Exchange Visitor Visa, which is a non-immigrant visa granted by the U.S. Department of State.
 InterExchange functions as the visa sponsor for the au pair and will make all the arrangements for the au pair to receive the visa from their nearest American Embassy or Consulate.

 How long can an au pair stay in the United States?